 - Request time off from work and let your boss know you will be unavailable because you will be on vacation.
 Nobody at your job has to know you will vacationing at home.

 - Tell friends and family the dates when you will be on vacation, and ask them to contact you only in an emergency.

 - Budget for your staycation.
 Determine how much money you can afford to spend during the week on attractions and dining out, and commit to staying within that budget.
 Consider taking out the full amount in cash before your staycation, so it is easy to see exactly how much you have left as the week goes by.

 - Do your laundry, so you have a variety of clothes available for different sorts of settings.
 Have clothes available for going to the beach, lake or pool, hiking, visiting tourist attractions, and dining out.

 - Put your mail delivery on hold.
 You will not be tempted to pay bills if they are not even showing up in your mailbox.

 - Stock your fridge with the basics from the grocery store so you can prepare at least some of your meals at home.
 Remember that dining at home is much less expensive than dining out, so if you are on a very tight budget, you might want to dine mostly at home.

 - Clean your home so you don't feel like you need to clean during your staycation.

-Be a tourist in your own city.
 Try to look at your city through new eyes.
-If you were visiting for the first time, what attractions might you be interested in seeing?
+If you were visiting for the first time, what might you be interested in doing or seeing?
 Ask friends, neighbors, and co-workers about their favorite spots in town or within an easy day trip distance.
 Some favorite destinations might include: